-Whenever you are planning for hiking, do not forget to bring a pair of binoculars with you.
+Do not forget to bring a pair of binoculars whenever you plan to go hiking.
 Since you are exploring the wild, it would be better to give a closer look at the wildlife because that will provide you with a perfect vision of disturbing animals or birds.

 So, In this article, I am about to explain how to choose binoculars for hiking.

 In terms of building mechanism, or to be precise, prism mechanism, binoculars come in two types: Porro Prism and Roof Prism.

 Let’s get started by explaining porro types.
 Porro prism binoculars have pretty classic housing styles with tricky construction.

 Here, the eyepieces and the optic lenses don’t stay aligned with each other.
 Instead, you can see the eyepieces close to each other and lenses wider most of the time.